nyx-fuzz/libxdc/readme.md

 As you can see in this entirely unscientific benchmark, libxdc is about 15x-30x faster than libipt and quite a bit faster than all other options that are returning a coverage bitmap.
 Only the last option (Killerbeez) manages to perform similar, while producing vastly less useful results.

 The bars show the average slowdown over the best decoder.
-The error bars represent the best and the worst performance across 3 runs each.
+The error bars represent the best and the worst performance across 3 runs (each decoding a few thousand traces).
 The experiment setup and data can be found [here](https://github.com/nyx-fuzz/libxdc_experiments)

 ![](https://github.com/nyx-fuzz/libxdc_experiments/raw/master/experiments/eval.png)